dotnet/docs/docs/standard/security/cryptography-model.md

 ## How Algorithms Are Implemented in .NET

 As an example of the different implementations available for an algorithm, consider symmetric algorithms.
-The base for all symmetric algorithms is <xref:System.Security.Cryptography.SymmetricAlgorithm>, which is inherited by the following algorithms:
+The base for all symmetric algorithms is <xref:System.Security.Cryptography.SymmetricAlgorithm>, which is inherited by <xref:System.Security.Cryptography.Aes>, <xref:System.Security.Cryptography.TripleDES>, and others that are no longer recommended.

-* <xref:System.Security.Cryptography.Aes>
-* <xref:System.Security.Cryptography.DES>
-* <xref:System.Security.Cryptography.RC2>
-* <xref:System.Security.Cryptography.Rijndael>
-* <xref:System.Security.Cryptography.TripleDES>

-<xref:System.Security.Cryptography.Aes> is inherited by two classes: <xref:System.Security.Cryptography.AesCryptoServiceProvider> and <xref:System.Security.Cryptography.AesManaged>.
+<xref:System.Security.Cryptography.Aes> is inherited by <xref:System.Security.Cryptography.AesCryptoServiceProvider>, <xref:System.Security.Cryptography.AesCng>, and <xref:System.Security.Cryptography.AesManaged>.

-In the .NET Framework on Windows:
+In .NET Framework on Windows:

 * `*CryptoServiceProvider` algorithm classes, such as <xref:System.Security.Cryptography.AesCryptoServiceProvider>, are wrappers around the Windows Cryptography API (CAPI) implementation of an algorithm.
 * `*Cng` algorithm classes, such as <xref:System.Security.Cryptography.ECDiffieHellmanCng> are wrappers around the Windows Cryptography Next Generation (CNG) implementation.
 CNG algorithms are available on Windows Vista and later.